"GOOD TO KNOW" TIPS FOR TRAVELING TO COSTA RICA

 Be careful using ATMs as many tricks are used here.
 Use only ATMs that are in shopping Malls or inside stores of banks where it is difficult to alter them.
 Before you put your card in always check to see if anything is stuck inside the slot where your card goes in.
 Thieves sometimes put objects like paper clips inside the slot so yours will get stuck and then when you leave it to report the problem they come and take you card.
 Also beware of anyone behind you watching you type your PIN number.
 Problems are actually rare but it's wise anywhere to be to be weary.
 Do not use ATMs that in dark or lonely places at night.

-Traveler's Cheques: Only US$ T/Cs are fairly accepted and only where you are known by the recipient of your TCs, such as a hotel where you are duly registered and identified with your passport.
+Traveler's Cheques: T/Cs (Only US$) are only accepted where you are known by the recipient of your TCs, such as a hotel where you are duly registered and identified with your passport.
 Other than for the security aspect, TCs are the least practical form of payment as they are not generally accepted by strangers.
-When presenting a T.C. as payment or to cash, you must show your passport and write the passport # on the back of the T.C.
-They are not usually accepted by restaurants, stores etc. because Columbian counterfeiters make good false T.Cs. and US$ bills, but bills are easier to identify and so T.C s are less accepted.
+When presenting a T.C. as payment or to cash in a bank that will charge a fee, you must show your passport and write the passport # on the back of the T.C.
+They are not usually accepted by restaurants, stores etc. because foreign counterfeiters make good false T.Cs. and US$ bills, but bills are easier to identify and so T.C s are less accepted.

-Payments to Paradise Tours: We ACCEPT all major credit and debit cards on but ONLY ONLINE via PayPal online payment, personal checks in US$ payable against US & Canadian banks accounts, and of course cash US$.
+Payments to Paradise Tours: We ACCEPT all major credit and debit cards but ONLY ONLINE via PayPal on our online payment page that has a link on top of every page of our website.
+Under special conditions and approval we can accept Personal checks in US$ payable against US & Canadian banks accounts deposited into our US bank account, and of course we accept cash US$.
 Traveler's Cheques in US$ are awkward for us to accept as we need to send them to our US bank account and ask for a lot of personal information to accept them.
 See our payment page Payment and Policy.

-Your passport is required at banks when you cash Traveler's Cheques or exchange money, or while driving a rental vehicle.
+Your passport is required at banks when you cash Traveler's Cheques or exchange money, or while driving a rental vehicle to show traffic police that your entry stamp in the passport is not beyond the 3 month period that allows you to drive with a foreign driver's license as a visitor/tourist.

-DRIVER'S LICENSE: Your valid U.S or Canadian driver's license is good or 90 days and you must carry your passport (or a copy certified by a Costa Rican lawyer) to show a traffic officer the date that you entered Costa Rica.
+Your valid U.S. or Canadian driver's license is good or 90 days and you must carry your passport (or a copy certified by a Costa Rican lawyer) to show a traffic officer that your entry stamp in the passport is not beyond the 3 month period that allows you to drive as a tourist with a foreign driver's license.

 TAXIS: Red is the official color for regular taxis around the country.
 Official Red Taxis have a yellow triangle with their registration tag number on the door and a photo ID of the driver inside the cab, usually on the sun visor.
 IF you have a rare compliant about the taxi try to remember his tag/license # for the report.
 Fares depend on whether the drivers uses his meter called a "Maria" which is calibrated to the official tariffs for trips under 5 km. and results in a very economical fare.
 Over that distance you should ask for a quote before starting your trip.
 I always say to the driver "Use the Maria (meter) and I'll give you a tip" ("Usa la Maria y te doy una propina").

-Pirate Taxis are widely available and are also red in color and are usually cheaper but without the yellow triangles with the registration tag number on the door and a photo ID of the driver inside the cab that identifies the official taxis.
+Pirate Taxis are widely available and are also red in color and are usually cheaper but without the yellow triangles with the registration tag number on the door or the photo ID of the driver inside the cab that identifies the official taxis.

-Official Airport Taxis are the color orange and cost about $18 for the 12 mile trip to San Jose in a 4 door sedan.
-9 to12 passenger taxi vans are available for groups or large amounts of luggage and cost some $25 for the same trip to San José.
+Official Airport Taxis are the color orange and cost about $30 to $35 for the 12 mile trip to San Jose in a 4 door sedan.
+9 to12 passenger taxi vans are available for groups or large amounts of luggage and cost some $45 or more for the same trip to San José.
 Fares are paid at the airport taxi stand where you get your ticket to board your taxi.
 US Dollars are widely accepted by taxis and always accepted by Airport Taxis.

 WATER QUALITY